ChronoGraph: A Real-World Graph-Based Multivariate Time Series Dataset: Conclusions and Future Work

 \section{Conclusions and Future Work}

 We introduced \textsc{ChronoGraph}, a real-world dataset collected from a large-scale enterprise microservice platform.
 Its provenance ensures that signals and disruptions reflect real operational challenges, providing a realistic basis for model evaluation.
-Unlike existing benchmarks, \textsc{ChronoGraph} combines a) multivariate time series per service, b) a dependency graph, and c) labeled disruption windows.
+Unlike existing benchmarks, \textsc{ChronoGraph} combines a) multivariate time series, b) a dependency graph, and c) labeled disruption windows.
 We benchmarked standard forecasting and anomaly detection methods across hundreds of services.
 Forecasting models performed well on short horizons but degraded over longer windows, revealing limited capacity to model evolving dynamics.
 Anomaly detectors showed modest accuracy, with predictions often clustering along connected services-suggesting propagation effects and short-lived irregularities not labeled as disruptions.
 These findings indicate that combining multivariate dynamics with service dependencies could improve both forecasting and anomaly detection.
-We present \textsc{ChronoGraph} as a foundation for advancing graph-based approaches in these tasks and as a catalyst for future research.
+We present \textsc{ChronoGraph} as a foundation for advancing graph-based approaches and research in these tasks.